wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-authentication/includes/implement-password-alternatives.md

 Password-less authentication is a form of multi-factor authentication that replaces the password with a secure alternative.
 This type of authentication requires two or more verification factors to sign in and are secured with a cryptographic key pair.
 The device creates a public and private key when registered.
 The private key can only be unlocked using a local gesture such as a biometric or PIN.
 Users have the option to either sign in directly via biometric recognition—such as fingerprint scan, facial recognition, or iris scan—or with a PIN that’s locked and secured on the device.

 Microsoft Authenticator supports push notifications, one-time passcodes, and biometrics for any Azure AD-connected app and is free to download from the Apple and Android app stores.
-It also supports passwordless authentication.
+It also supports passwordless authentication (in preview).
 Windows Hello and Hello for Business are other secure and convenient options (both require Windows 10).

 ![Microsoft's password replacement offerings](../media/password-replacement-offerings.png)